Administrative divisions of Singapore: Town councils

 The first town councils were set up in September 1986 by the Town Councils Act, with the main purpose of estate management.
 Prior to the introduction of town councils, housing estates were managed by the Housing Development Board.
 As the estates were centrally managed, the standardised rules that the board had set for all housing estates made HDB towns monotonous in appearance and problems faced by residents in the different estates were not addressed fast enough.

 Town councils boundaries are drawn based on electoral district boundaries.
 A town council area can consist of a Group Representation Constituency (GRC), a Single Member Constituency (SMC), or a collection of neighbouring GRCs and SMCs controlled by the same political party.
 The Members of Parliament head the town councils of their constituencies.
 Town councils boundaries do not correspond to new town boundaries; different parts of the same HDB town may be managed by different town councils.

-There are currently 17 town councils as of 2020: